Oleksandr-Zhabenko/phladiprelio-ukrainian-simple/README.md

 The version 0.15.3.0 is also devoted to Sophie Kok, a sister of Emma Kok, who turned 18 on the 06/01/2024.
 Besides, on the 22/01/2024 there is Day of Unity of Ukraine and on the 23/01/2024 there is for Orthodox Church memory of St. Paulinus of Nola.

+On the 08/03/2024 there is International Women's Day.

 All support is welcome, including donations for the needs of the Ukrainian army, IDPs and refugees.

 If you would like to share some financial support, please, contact the mentioned foundation